Alhadis/Nag/README.md

 ### kick
-Dismisses a Nag whilst setting a cookie not to show it again.
+Dismiss a Nag whilst setting a cookie not to show it again.

 Typically called from a close button, but may also be called from a form's submission handler.